Johnng007/Live-Forensicator/Windows/README.md

     7. CHECK FOR FILES THAT HAVE SIMILAR EXTENSIONS WITH KNOWN RANSOMWARE-ENCRYPTED FILES
         NOTE: THIS CHECK CAN TAKE SOME TIME TO COMPLETE DEPENDING ON THE NUMBER OF DRIVES AND AMOUNT OF FILES.
     8. RUNS NETWORK TRACING USING NETSH TRACE & CONVERTS TO PCAPNG FOR FURTHER ANALYSIS
-    9. Event Logs in EVTX Format
+    9. Event Logs in EVTX Format.
+   10. Forensictor extracts Browsing History from Chrome, Mozilla, Edge and IE, this browsing history is further passed through a list of malicious URLs for detection

 ```